-CCPA collaborates with Workforce Innovation and Opportunity Act partners to support job training/placement, short-term workplace employment experiences, lifeskills training, entrepreneurial and leadership skills training, career exploration, and enrollment in CTE courses.
+CCPA collaborates with federally-funded workforce partners partners to support job training/placement, short-term workplace employment experiences, life-skills training, entrepreneurial and leadership skills training, career exploration, and enrollment in CTE courses.
 These experiences have the potential to provide partand full-time, long-term employment opportunities.
 Through these programs, participating students gain real-world skills that they can apply to their everyday lives.
 Through the collaboration of CCPA staff and community partners, students focus in on potential career paths and the acquisition of marketable job-readiness skills.
 This collaboration arranges community college tours, provides enrollment information to students and families and helps students enroll in college pre-and post-graduation.

-WIOA community partners provide health and mental-health services or referrals that support the social-emotional wellbeing of our students.
-In addition, the WIOA community partners offer pro-social activities including Gang Prevention and Intervention; Deferred Action for Childhood Arrivals (DACA); citizenship; English as Second Language (ESL) services; parenting classes; and Alcohol, Tobacco, and Other Drugs for students throughout CCPA.
+Federally-funded workforce partners provide health and mental-health services or referrals that support the social-emotional well-being of our students.
+In addition, the federally-funded workforce partners offer pro-social activities including Gang Prevention and Intervention; Deferred Action for Childhood Arrivals (DACA); citizenship; English as Second Language (ESL) services; parenting classes; and Alcohol, Tobacco, and Other Drugs for students throughout CCPA.

-WIOA community partners offer wraparound services to create a network of support that nurtures the individual student as a whole and encourages student and family involvement in the education process.
-By addressing both the academic and social-emotional needs of the student, CCPA WIOA community partners' supplemental services enrich the school program.
+Federally-funded workforce partners offer wraparound services to create a network of support that nurtures the individual student as a whole and encourages student and family involvement in the education process.
+By addressing both the academic and social-emotional needs of the student, CCPA federally-funded workforce partners' supplemental services enrich the school program.
 Paraeducators, tutors and community partners work with students in small groups and individually to help students be successful with the core curriculum.
 CCPA staff and community partners assist students with essential academic, employment and life skills.
-CCPA staff members engage students and families in their education, support family-friendly practices in our schools and build community partnerships to help meet basic needs required for academic success.
+CCPA staff members engage students and families in their education, support family-friendly practices in our schools and build community partnerships to help meet basic needs required for academic success